30 Awesome Activities for Volunteering and College Scholarships

 What does volunteering have to do with college scholarships?

-Not only do they want to know WHAT students are doing, they want to know HOW MANY HOURS students have volunteered all through high school.
+It is important to note: Not only do the organizations want to know WHAT students are doing, they want to know HOW MANY HOURS students have volunteered all through high school and in college.

 To the scholarship searching student, this means two very important things: